 Are you interested in a home purchase loan or a refinance loan?
-There are different mortgage loan programs borrowers should consider when deciding on the type of mortgage loan they decide to choose on home purchase or refinance.
+There are different mortgage loan programs borrowers should consider when deciding on the type of mortgage loan they choose for a home purchase or refinance.
 This article will discuss and cover FHA Mortgage Insurance Guidelines on FHA Loans.

 Upfront FHA MIP

 We will be discussing FHA loans in this article.
-FHA loans are more popular than ever because of its many advantages
+FHA loans are more popular than ever because of their many advantages:

-- Down payment requirement is only 3.5%
+- The down payment requirement is only 3.5%

 - There are FHA loan programs that do not require appraisals on refinance mortgage loans

-- FHA loans have lower mortgage rates than conventional loans
+FHA loans have lower mortgage rates than conventional loans.

-All FHA Loans Require FHA Mortgage Insurance
+All FHA Loans Require Mortgage Insurance Premium

-- Mortgage lenders then follow the FHA mortgage guidelines and underwrite these loans
+Mortgage lenders then follow the FHA mortgage guidelines and underwrite these loans.

 How FHA Gets Funding To Insure Defaulted FHA Loans

-Starting in June 3, 2013, there will be new FHA mortgage loan guidelines.
+Starting on June 3, 2013, there will be new FHA mortgage loan guidelines.
 The current FHA upfront mortgage insurance premiums are 1.75% of the mortgage loan amount.

 Upfront FHA Mortgage Insurance Premiums

-The upfront FHA MIP is a one time cost.
+The upfront FHA MIP is a one-time cost.
 It is paid into the FHA’s Mutual Mortgage Insurance Fund at closing.
 Borrowers will be paying interest on the upfront MIP added to the mortgage loan for the duration of the mortgage.

-Annual FHA mortgage insurance premiums
+Annual FHA mortgage insurance Premiums

 - 0.85 percent annual MIP